HomeWhat We DoStudentsCivic Action Academy

 • Envision the world you want to help create

-Student Presenters
+Student Facilitators

-In addition to professional keynotes and community experts, at least half of our breakout sessions are presented by students doing civic and community engagement work on their campuses.
+In addition to professional keynotes and community experts, at least half of our breakout sessions are facilitated by students doing civic and community engagement work on their campuses.
 Sessions might include building awareness, lessons on leadership and community building, sharing research, highlighting effective programs and projects, and more.
 Typically, students apply because a campus mentor encourages them to.
 We invite faculty and staff to refer students any time of the year, and we will connect with them to help develop their ideas for the coming year.

 2025 Event Information